Do you feel like anxiety is controlling your life?

 I’ve tried everything I can think of to make my anxiety go away.
 I just don’t believe anything can help.

 Trying to make things go away often makes them worse.
 When you aren’t willing to work with your anxiety you can get stuck trying to push it away.
 The only way out is through.
-Talk therapy for anxiety creates an environment where you can explore your anxiety in new ways that you haven’t tried already.
+In our sessions you can explore your anxiety in new ways that you haven’t tried already.
 You’ll be exposed to new ideas, insights, and perspectives that create the possibility for change.

 From the blog...